Last Updated on by

 - No Lithium Ion Battery: Roomba 880 does not have a lithium ion battery.
 Instead, it packs the XLife Extended Life Battery.
 Lithium ion batteries are known to be more durable.

 Should you buy the Roomba 880?

 Even if it does not have a lithium ion battery, the Roomba 880 still delivers twice the battery life as the Advanced Power System battery used in earlier models, and it is still enough to clean two to three rooms with just a single full charge.

 Also, the Roomba 880 delivers a very efficient clean, with less need for maintenance.
-For about $600 (sometimes available for less here), it gives you the same vacuuming power and motor that is used in the Roomba 960.
+For its price (sometimes available for less here), it gives you the same vacuuming power and motor that is used in the Roomba 960.
 It may not have carpet boost, Wi-Fi connectivity, and other features, but it still gives you an efficient clean.

 The Roomba 860: Differences from Roomba 880